 The RSI above shows regular bearish divergence during a significant uptrend on EUR/USD.

-Price hits a new higher high, but RSI prints a lower high – signaling that bears are flexing their muscles and the bulls are getting pooped.
+Price hits a new higher high, but RSI prints a lower high – signaling bears are entering the market and overwheming the bulls.

 And what happens later…

-After another lower low and higher low print, price takes a U-turn to the downside.
+After another lower low and higher low print, price reverses to the downside.

 Piece of cake!

-Key Point: Divergence can be a mighty reversal signal, but it ain’t foolproof, folks.
+Key Point: Divergence can be a mighty reversal signal, but it ain’t foolproof.

 Sometimes, price doesn’t reverse after divergence shows up, giving a false reversal signal.
-To up the accuracy game, it’s best to blend divergence with other technical tools and techniques for extra confirmation that a reversal might be on the horizon.
+To up the accuracy it’s best to combine divergence with other technical tools and techniques for extra confirmation a reversal might be on the horizon.

 In my case, I pair divergence with supply and demand zones.